 9. Dishes Are Either Washed or Put In The Dishwasher After Use

 Growing up my daughter was notorious for leaving her dirty dishes in the sink even when there was plenty of room in the dishwasher.
 I eventually broke her of the habit, but it was tough to break.
 It’s so easy to rinse, open the door and stick in the dish inside the dishwasher.
 Run the dishwasher at the end of night, and in the morning you’ll have clean dishes that will take you a few minutes to put away.
 After you use pots and pans, clean them immediately, dry and put away.
-You’re counters will look clean and organized and you’ll have what you need the next time you cook.
+You counters will look clean and organized, and you’ll have what you need the next time you cook.

 10. Put Things Away After Use

 I have a lot of people in and out of my home on a regular basis caring for my mom.
 If everyone decided to leave things out or to put them somewhere where it didn’t belong, we’d collectively never be able to find anything.
-Putting things back where you’ve determined they live in your home ensures everyone knows were to find things and keep your house neat and tidy.
+Putting things back where you’ve determined they live in your home ensures everyone knows where to find things and keep your house neat and tidy.

 11. Dust and Vacuum Regularly

 Don’t freak out when you hear my vacuuming schedule.
 I know it’s not for everyone, but I have three cats, so we vacuum daily.
 I dust once a week.
 If you dust and vacuum weekly, your house will remain cleaner, and you’ll save time because you won’t have to do a major cleaning each time you do decide to clean.
 Things will stay presentable longer.

 12. I’m Respectful Of Those I Live With

 Ultimately, I want to be respectful to the other people who I reside with.
 Therefore, for me, keeping a house clean, neat and orderly is a way in which I can demonstrate my respect for their living environment.
 Luckily, we all enjoy a clean home.
 And even when it wasn’t a priority for everyone who did live here, they came to understand it was a way to respect what was important to me.